 2. Caving In

 Before I was married and had kids I had my first real interactions with children as a teacher.
 One of the first lessons I learned with my students was to never back down from following through with consequences.
 The minute you do that is the minute children know, even if subconsciously, that they can manipulate the situation.
 Empty threats will not correct inappropriate behaviors.
 Don’t be afraid of being the bad guy.
 You are not your child’s friend… You are the parent.
 Read more here.

+This is one of the biggest discipline mistakes most parents make.
 Inconsistencies between parents will undoubtedly lead to problems down the road.
 Your kids will learn which parent to go to when they want something and the other will become the “bad guy”.
 Sit down as a couple and determine ways in which you can both agree to discipline your children.
 Learn more about how parents can back each other up from Raising Children.

 4. Excessive Bribes

 Making promises or offering bribes to kids is so easy and tempting!
 If we need them to cooperate and keep calm, we offer a bribe.
 If we want them to eat their dinner rather than waste the food, we offer a bribe.
 There are times and situations when I DO actually think this is appropriate.
 But there really is a fine line between offering a positive incentive and bribing to get through a difficult situation or bind.
 Perhaps the worst consequence of offering excessive bribes is that children start to expect the bribe.
 Once the offer is off the table, good luck getting them to behave.
 I have found that the best way to change bad behavior and encourage good is to focus on the good.
 Every time your child demonstrates good behavior, give them praise.
 Children love getting positive feedback more than they want a bit of extra chocolate after eating all their broccoli.
 Head to Empowering Parents for more information.